0install/0install-dotnet/src/Model/Design/_Namespace.md

 ---
 uid: ZeroInstall.Model.Design
-summary: *content
+summary: <xref:System.ComponentModel.TypeConverter>s used for serialization and to provide a better runtime experience when using PropertyGrids.
 ---
-<xref:System.ComponentModel.TypeConverter>s used for serialization and to provide a better runtime experience when using PropertyGrids.